-Shrink volume option in windows 7 can be found in Disk management under Computer management.
+Shrink volume option in Windows 10 and earlier versions can be found in Disk management under Computer management.
 Shrink volume will work with NTFS formatted or raw disks (without any file systems) disks only.
 The option will be disabled in FAT32 drivers as shown below.

-In this example, let me split the Disk 1 (10GB) to each 5GB two partitions.
+In this example, let me split the Disk 1 (10GB) into two 5GB two partitions.
 10GB NTFS partition is already created on Disk 1 and having data on it.
-Without shrink volume or partition magic it’s not possible to split this disk without losing data or destroying partition and re create.
-Follow the steps to split a partition in windows 7.
+Without shrinking the volume it’s not possible to split this disk without losing data or destroying partition and recreate it.
+Follow the steps to shrink and split a partition in Windows 10.

-1) Right click on the partition you want to split.
-Select shrink volume option.
+1) Right-click on the partition you want to split.
+Select the shrink volume option.

 2) Wait for some time.
 It calculates the maximum space you can shrink on this partition, it depends on the data.

-No -1 shows the current size of partition
+No -1 shows the current size of the partition

-No-2 shows the maximum size you can get from existing partition for your new partition.
-This depends on the existing data and windows allocate some working space for your existing partition.
-So, in this example I can take 7115MB disk space for my new partition.
-But I’m not, because I want to split it equally 5GB.
+No-2 shows the maximum size you can get from the existing partition for the new partition.
+This depends on the existing data and OS allocate some working space for your existing partition.
+So, in this example, I can take maximum 7115MB disk space for my new partition.

-No-3 is your input for new partition size.
+No-3 is your input for the new partition size.

-No -4 is the disk size for existing partition after shrink.
-So,
+No -4 is the size for the existing partition after the shrink.

 Total size after shrink = Total size before shrink – Size you enter to shrink

-New partition size will be what you enter in space to shrink field.
+The size of the new partition will be what you enter in space to shrink the field.

-3) When you are ok with the options, press Shrink button and let it complete.
+3) When you are ok with the options, press the Shrink button and let it complete.

-4) Now, you can see one more unallocated disk space of 5GB available on same Disk 1.
-It means shirk is success.
+4) Now, you can see one unallocated 5GB space available on the same Disk 1.
+It means the shirk process succeeded.

-5) If you want, you can create more partitions on unallocated space before you create partition and format, otherwise don’t worry, you can do it later also with this shrink partition magic in windows 7.
-I created 5GB full partition and formatted with NTFS.
+5) If you want, you can create more partitions on unallocated space, otherwise, you can do it later with this space.
+I created a 5GB full partition and formatted with NTFS.

 6) That’s it.
-We have created two 5GB partitions out of single 10GB partition without losing data or re creating disk.
-Anyhow, it’s always advisable to backup your data on the partition before you try shrink in windows 7.
-Depends on available space on partition E and F, you can create more partition out of it by shrink volume option.
+We have created two 5GB partitions out of single 10GB partition without losing data or recreating disk.
+Anyhow, it’s always advisable to backup your data on the partition before you try to shrink the volume/partition.
+Depending on the available space on partition E and F, you can create more partitions out of it by shrink volume option.